Chinese fire drill: Offensiveness

-Public use of the has been considered to be offensive and racist.
-In 2017 a candidate for office in Nova Scotia, Matt Whitman, apologized for using the term in a video and subsequently removed the video.
+Public use of the phrase has been considered to be offensive and racist.
+In 2017, a candidate for office in Nova Scotia, Matt Whitman, apologized for using the term in a video and subsequently removed the video.
 In 2020, Washington state Senator Patty Kuderer made an apology for using the term in a hearing; Linda Yang of Washington Asians for Equality stated that the term was racist and filed a complaint with the state.
 Kuderer apologized before any formal complaint was filed.

 In popular culture

 A Chinese Firedrill is the name of a music project by Armored Saint and Fates Warning bassist Joey Vera.
 It released an album, Circles, in 2007.
 The album uses different musical foundations in each song, such that it is "chaotic or confusing", like a Chinese fire drill.

+In "The City of New York vs. Homer Simpson", the first episode of The Simpsons season 9, a retailer in Manhattan's Chinatown shouts out "Chinese fire drill!" as Bart Simpson sets a firework at his shop.